kmubiin/devices/plan/readme.txt

 and not necessarily be followed at any time.

-Some comments as follows.

 ..
+Following are some comments (hidden upon preview) to take note of incomplete plans

-Heading text with double-quote will be formatted only in reStructuredText, yet literal in Markdown and AsciiDoc.
+.. of markup: Heading text with double-quote will be formatted only in reStructuredText, yet literal in Markdown and AsciiDoc.

-..
-Note admonition from AsciiDoc will be used in place of marker text to ensure sane viewing, even not formatted.
+.. of markup: Note admonition from AsciiDoc will be used in place of marker text to ensure sane viewing, even not formatted.